 The sketch show Almost Live!, parodies this with the sketch "You Make the Call" (which was recycled for the show Haywire).
 Someone would have two choices, such as whether to run a red light and risk either a ticket or being late for work again.
 The third option was to just take a bazooka to the traffic light.

-In the episode "Moebius", SG-1's ship is discovered by the Jaffa in ancient Egypt.
+Moebius: SG-1's ship is discovered by the Jaffa in ancient Egypt.
 They can attempt to attack the Jaffa but then alter history, or they could just give up and spend their lives trapped in the past (with the added headache of having to live under Ra's rule).
 It's Daniel Jackson who comes up with a brilliant third option of burying the thing they came for so that they wouldn't have to go back in time to begin with.
 There's a reason he was the Smart Guy.

-In The Vampire Diaries, Katherine is faced an extremely difficult decision drained of The Cure that made her human and is rapidly dying of old age.
+In The Vampire Diaries, Katherine is faced with an extremely difficult decision drained of The Cure that made her human and is rapidly dying of old age.
 She gave Stefan advice on taking care of your personal problems or running from it.
 For her, she has to either find a way to save her life or endure her own aging until the end.
 Instead, Katherine attempted to commit suicide.

 Stefan: What are you doing?